Deformation cones of graphical zonotopes for $K_4$-free graph: Preliminaries

 \paragraph{Regular hexagons}

-When $G = K_3$ is the complete graph on $3$ vertices, \ie a triangle, then $\ZG[K_3]$ corresponds to the 2-dimensional permutahedron: a regular hexagon.
+When $G = K_3$ is the complete graph on $3$ nodes, \ie a triangle, then $\ZG[K_3]$ corresponds to the 2-dimensional permutahedron: a regular hexagon.
 This case is a bit more convoluted than the parallelogram, but remains manageable.

-Its 6 vertices correspond to the 6 acyclic orientations of the triangle (only 2 orientations give rise to a cycle), and its 6 Edges come in 3 pairs of parallel Edges.
-Each pair of parallel Edges correspond to the contraction of one edge of $G$.
-We name $a$, $b$ and $c$ the edges of $G$.
-The graph $\contrG[a]$ is just an edge, each of its 2 orientations giving rise to an Edge of $\ZG$.
-We label the Edges of $\ZG$ by $(a, \to)$, $(a, \leftarrow)$, respectively $(b, \to)$, $(b, \leftarrow)$, and $(c, \to)$, $(c, \leftarrow)$, where $\to$ is the orientation of $\contrG[a]$, respectively $\contrG[b]$ and $\contrG[c]$, from the contracted edge towards the other vertex, and conversely for the orientation $\leftarrow$.
+Its 6 vertices correspond to the 6 acyclic orientations of the triangle (only 2 orientations give rise to a cycle).
+Its 6 edges come in 3 pairs of parallel edges.
+Each pair of parallel edges corresponds to the contraction of one arc of $G$.
+We name $a$, $b$ and $c$ the arcs of $G$.
+The graph $\contrG[a]$ is just an arc, each of its 2 orientations giving rise to an edge of $\ZG$.
+We label the edges of $\ZG$ by $(a, \to)$, $(a, \leftarrow)$, respectively $(b, \to)$, $(b, \leftarrow)$, and $(c, \to)$, $(c, \leftarrow)$, where $\to$ is the orientation of $\contrG[a]$, respectively $\contrG[b]$ and $\contrG[c]$, from the contracted arc towards the other node, and conversely for $\leftarrow$.